Abu Usamah al-Maghrebi: Death

-He died in an ambush by Jabhat al-Nusra fighters loyal to Abu Mohammad al-Julani in the town of Tel Jijan in March 2014, after he traveled there to attempt negotiations with them.
-According to Omar al-Shishani, a fellow senior IS military commander with whom he was close, he was betrayed and killed by a man whose life he had previously saved.
-He said in an IS released eulogy for Abu Usamah saying "The gratitude to Abu Usamah from that man was treacherous murder.
+He died in an ambush by Jabhat al-Nusra fighters loyal to Abu Mohammad al-Julani in the town of Tel Jijan on 16 March 2014, after he traveled there to attempt negotiations with them.
+According to Abu Omar al-Shishani, a fellow senior ISIL military commander with whom he was close, he was betrayed and killed by a man whose life he had previously saved.
+Abu Omar al-Shishani said in an ISIL released eulogy for Abu Usamah saying "The gratitude to Abu Usamah from that man was treacherous murder.
 I swear by Allah you will be brought to task for this treachery".
 A video eulogy was published for him by al-Furqan Media Foundation in April 2014.